auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 ``-c ColName [ColName ...]``
   Select columns to output during an export.

-  * When exporting an user table/vector, columns from the target table/vector, columns from other user vectors, and/or columns from the Var vector can be selected.
+  * For a table/vector export, columns from the target table/vector, columns from other user vectors, and/or columns from the Var vector can be selected.
     Default output includes all target table/vector columns.

-  * When exporting the "PKEY" (bucket key), the "PKEY" column, columns from any user vectors, and/or columns from the Var vector can be selected.
+  * For a "PKEY" (bucket key) export, the "PKEY" columns, columns from any user vectors, and/or columns from the Var vector can be selected.
-    Default output includes the "PKEY" column only.
+    Default output includes the "PKEY" columns only.

-  * When exporting the Var vector, only columns from the Var vector can be selected.
+  * For a Var vector export, only columns from the Var vector can be selected.
     Default output includes all Var vector columns.